fasrc/User_Codes/Training/GenAI-Tools/extras.md

-# GenAI-Tools Workshop -- Supplement
+# GenAI-Tools Workshop -- Extras

 ## Generate an API key for an OpenAI services
 Generate API key for OpenAI in the [Harvard API Portal](https://portal.apis.huit.harvard.edu/)